Mohamed-dot-net/Payment-Cards/README.md

 ## Getting Started

 1. Clone or download the repository.
+2. Open `index.html` in your browser to view the main page.

 ## Run the project here
 https://mohamed-dot-net.github.io/Payment-Cards/
-2. Open `index.html` in your browser to view the main page.
-3. For testing, open `test.html`.

 ## Customization

 - Modify `css/style.css` to change the appearance of the cards and layout.